Zero divisor

 In abstract algebra, an element a of a ring R is called a left zero divisor if there exists a nonzero x in R such that ax = 0, or equivalently if the map from R to R that sends x to ax is not injective.
 Similarly, an element a of a ring is called a right zero divisor if there exists a nonzero y in R such that ya = 0.
 This is a partial case of divisibility in rings.
 An element that is a left or a right zero divisor is simply called a zero divisor.
 An element a that is both a left and a right zero divisor is called a two-sided zero divisor (the nonzero x such that ax = 0 may be different from the nonzero y such that ya = 0).
 If the ring is commutative, then the left and right zero divisors are the same.

-An element of a ring that is not a left zero divisor is called left regular or left cancellable.
-Similarly, an element of a ring that is not a right zero divisor is called right regular or right cancellable.
+An element of a ring that is not a left zero divisor (respectively, not a right zero divisor) is called left regular or left cancellable (respectively, right regular or right cancellable).

 An element of a ring that is left and right cancellable, and is hence not a zero divisor, is called regular or cancellable, or a non-zero-divisor.
+(N.B.: In "non-zero-divisor", the prefix "non-" is understood to modify "zero-divisor" as a whole rather than just the word "zero".
+In some texts, "zero divisor" is written as "zerodivisor" and "non-zero-divisor" as "nonzerodivisor" or "non-zerodivisor" for clarity.)
 A zero divisor that is nonzero is called a nonzero zero divisor or a nontrivial zero divisor.
-A nonzero ring with no nontrivial zero divisors is called a domain.
+A non-zero ring with no nontrivial zero divisors is called a domain.